 Morgan Falls Dam

-Visit the Georgia Power's Lake Levels website for the Morgan Falls Dam tentative water release schedule.
+Visit the Georgia Power's Chattahoochee Hydro Real-Time Operations website for the Morgan Falls Dam tentative water release schedule.
 Use the chart below to determine the approximate time it will take for the water to arrive at your location.
 This chart covers the section of the recreation area from Morgan Falls Dam to the U.S. 41 (Cobb Parkway/Northside Parkway) bridge.
 Make sure you are in a safe location when the river begins to rise.